SciML/sciml.ai/small_grants.md

 **Reviewers**: Chris Rackauckas

 ## Refactor OrdinaryDiffEq.jl Solver Sets to Reuse perform_step!
 Implementations via Tableaus (\$100/solver set)

-**In Progress**: Claimed by Param Umesh Thakkar for the time period of August 11th, 2024 - September 11th 2024.

 The perform_step! implementations per solver in OrdinaryDiffEq.jl are often "bespoke", i.e. one step implementation per solver.
 The reason is because the package code grew organically